confluentinc/cp-docker-images/README.md

 Full documentation for using the images can be found [here](https://docs.confluent.io/current/installation/docker/index.html).

-# Deprecation Notice

-This is used for building images for version 4.1.x or lower, and should not be used for adding new images.

-For any new images, they should be added as part of the project repo using [dockerfile-maven-plugin](https://github.com/spotify/dockerfile-maven).

 # Networking and Kafka on Docker

 When running Kafka under Docker, you need to pay careful attention to your configuration of hosts and ports to enable components both internal and external to the docker network to communicate.
 You can see more details in [this article](https://rmoff.net/2018/08/02/kafka-listeners-explained/).